Allopurinol

 Diet & Lifestyle Advise

-Maintain a diet that is rich in fruits, vegetables, whole grains, and low-fat dairy products.
+- Maintain a diet rich in fruits, whole grains, vegetables, and low-fat dairy products to support overall health.

 Special Advise

-Drink at least 8 glasses of water or other fluids each day while taking Allopurinol unless directed to do otherwise by your doctor.
-If you are a kidney patient consult a doctor before any fluid intake.
+- Drink at least 8 glasses of water or other fluids each day while taking Allopurinol, unless your doctor advises otherwise.
+If you have kidney disease, consult your physician before increasing fluid intake.

-If you are intolerant to sugars, please mention your doctor before starting Allopurinol.
+- If you are intolerant to sugars, please consult your doctor before starting Allopurinol.

-The doctor will monitor your kidney function constantly before and during you take Allopurinol.
+- Your doctor will monitor your kidney function constantly before and during treatment with Allopurinol.

-A liver function test should be done regularly to monitor liver enzymes as Allopurinol can cause liver enzyme fluctuations.
+- A liver function test should be performed regularly to monitor liver enzymes, as Allopurinol may cause fluctuations in these enzymes.

 Patients Concern